-Donald Trump phenomena allows us exquisite pleasure observing various types of intellectuals in their search for explanations.
+Donald Trump phenomena allow us exquisite pleasure while observing various types of intellectuals in their search for explanations.
 What amuses me is not so much if their statements make sense or not, but how they mask or unmask them.
-In general one can find two types of reactions to a disaster of biblical proportions:
+In general, one can find two types of reactions to a disaster of biblical proportions:

-Mentioned article proves to be excellent example of Type 2.
+The mentioned article proves to be an excellent example of Type 2.
 Why?

-First reason is that it rests on couple of studies that are perfectly biased for they attribute “confirmation bias” to those that “are strong partisans” only.
+is that it rests on a couple of studies that are utterly biased for they attribute “confirmation bias” to those that “are strong partisans” only.
 All mentioned studies attempt to understand reality as if there were two distinct groups of people.
-First one consists of individuals that are strong partisans and behave like savagesor even tribalists for the reason of confirmation bias.
-Then there is another group of individuals that are rational, civilized and does not suffer from confirmation bias disease.
+First one consists of individuals that are strong partisans and behave like savages or even tribalists for the reason of confirmation bias.
+Then there is another group of individuals that are rational, civilised and does not suffer from confirmation bias disease.
 Such studies thus prove that we (rational beings) understand why they (irrational tribalists) are underdeveloped in comparison to us.
-Type 2 position thus takes Type 1 as granted (Trump is idiot not worth to utter a word about) and at the same time explains why his voters support him.
-Since they have confirmation bias disease their irrational selection is explicable but of course not tolerated.
+Type 2 position, therefore, takes Type 1 as granted (Trump is an idiot not worth to utter a word about) and at the same time, explains why his voters support him.
+Since they have confirmation bias disease, their irrational selection is explicable but of course, not tolerated.

-Second reason is that an article like this silently avoids long known and confirmed facts about cognitive dissonance.
-We know that cognitive dissonance is constituent element of all humans but autists perhaps.
+is that an article like this silently avoids long known and confirmed facts about cognitive dissonance.
+We know that cognitive dissonance is a constituent element of all humans but autists perhaps.
 We all have this “disease” regardless of gender, race, age, political belief or even education level.
 Scientists that explore yet undiscovered domains are perhaps the best examples.
 Should they not have their a-priori vision that contradicts so far known reality, they would not have even thought about to break present prevailing theories.
-Scientific exploration is only the most perfect example of positive effects of cognitive dissonance, but one can find it in each human action, in each meme governed action.
-That is why I say that author of mentioned article in New Yorker.
+Scientific exploration is only the perfect example of positive effects of cognitive dissonance, but one can find it in each human action, in each meme governed action.
+That is why I say that author of the mentioned article in New Yorker has cognitive dissonance.
 (Though her dissonance is no lower after she wrote it).
 She will suffer on for sure.
 She will never understand herself as being in cognitive dissonance while supporting Hillary Clinton and now probably Joe Biden.

-Third reason is very personal.
-I was appalled by finding Steven Pinker as one of main protagonists of this article.
+is very personal.
+I was appalled by finding Steven Pinker as one of the main protagonists of this article.
 He allegedly wrote:

 Trump, Pinker said, won over pretty much the entire Republican Party, and all those who felt alienated from the left, by declaring himself to be opposed to the “establishment” and political correctness.
 And this all happened, Pinker wrote to me, “despite his obvious temperamental unsuitability for the responsibilities of the Presidency, his opposition to free trade and open borders (which should have, but did not, poison him with the libertarian right), his libertine and irreligious lifestyle (which should have, but did not, poison him with evangelicals), his sympathies with Putin’s Russia (which should have, but did not, poison him with patriots), and his hostility to American military and political alliances with democracies (which should have, but did not, poison him with neoconservatives).”

-As all philosophers know one should be extremely careful in using “obvious”.
+As all philosophers know, one should be extremely careful in using the word “obvious”.
 Obvious for whom?
-Then to take free trade and open borders as inseparable entity is also very questionable, as I explained already in this post.
+Then to take free trade and open borders as an inseparable entity is also very questionable, as I explained already in this post.
 One could namely easily imagine liberal free trade among different cultures separated by borders that keep those cultures distinct.
-And then the argument that he should not be the right person because of his sympathies with Putin is at the bottom possible level of argumentation.
+And then the argument that he should not be the right person because of his sympathies with Putin is at the possible bottom level of argumentation.
 Ad hominem argumentation.
-Bljak.
+Pinker at his worst.